-Theme 2: Stalin's Russia, 1924-41

-Why did Stalin gain power from 1924?

-- Lenin's legacy and problems of leadership - Stalin's position in the Party - Stalin's relations with Trotsky and other Soviet leaders - Stalin's control and manipulation within the Party - Stalin's aims in government and administration - 'Building socialism in one country' - Causes and impact of the Great Terror and use of purges and show trials - Aims and impact of foreign policy - Stalin's aims for the economy - The five-year Plans - Reasons for, and impacts of, collectivisation - Reasons for, and impacts of, industrialisation - Impact of policies towards women and families - Impact of policies towards non-Russian nationalities - Impact of economic changes on workers - Impact of propaganda and the personality cult
+Theme 2: Stalin's Russia, 1924-41 Key questions Content Why did Stalin gain power from 1924?
+Lenin's legacy and problems of leadership Stalin's position in the Party Stalin's relations with Trotsky and other Soviet leaders Stalin's control and manipulation within the Party How was the USSR governed under Stalin?
+Stalin's aims in government and administration 'Building socialism in one country' Causes and impact of the Great Terror and use of purges and show trials Aims and impact of foreign policy How effective were Stalin's economic policies?
+Stalin's aims for the economy The Five Year Plans Reasons for, and impacts of, collectivisation Reasons for, and impacts of, industrialisation How far did society change because of Stalin's regime?
+Impact of policies towards women and families Impact of policies towards non-Russian nationalities Impact of economic changes on workers

+• Impact of propaganda and the personality cult